redhat-manufacturing/edge-lab-ansible/README.md

-# Houston edge lab info
+# Houston Edge Lab Info

-This repository is used to track / automate the assests in the OSDU Lab.
+This repository is used to track / automate the assets in the edge Lab.

 ## Lab Access